State and Institutions Participating in SARA

 Complaint Resolution Procedures

-Students residing outside of the State of Washington while attending Bellevue College through electronically delivered classes who would like to resolve a grievance should contact the appropriate division office.
-However, if an issue cannot be resolved internally, you may file a complaint with your State.
+Students residing outside of the State of Washington while attending Bellevue College through electronically delivered classes who would like to resolve a grievance should review the Student Dispute Resolution Procedure and contact the appropriate division office.
+However, if an issue cannot be resolved internally, you may file a complaint with the Washington Student Achievement Council.

 The Washington Student Achievement Council (WSAC) has authority to investigate student complaints against specific schools.
 WSAC may not be able to investigate every student complaint.
 Visit Washington Student Achievement Council Complaints for information regarding the WSAC complaint process.